 The Volcanoes, a Class A affiliate of the San Francisco Giants, will host a three-game brewfest on August 18, 19, and 20.
 But that’s not the best part.
 The celebration will culminate with a morning game on August 21 that will feature the first ever “eclipse delay” in baseball history.
 As the moment of totality approaches, the game will be paused, fans and players alike will don their Volcanoes-branded eclipse glasses, and everyone in the ballpark will witness the sight of a lifetime.
 After totality, the game will resume—no tarp roll-up necessary.
 If you’re a baseball fan, how can you resist?

-The eclipse will begin at Volcanoes Stadium at 9:05am PT with totality starting at 10:17am PT and lasting for one minute and 46 seconds.
+The eclipse will begin at Volcanoes Stadium at approximately 9:05am PT with totality starting at about 10:17am PT and lasting for around one minute and 49 seconds.

 3. 1918 Viewing Site — Baker City, Oregon.
 Before 2017, the last time a total solar eclipse swept across the U.S. from coast to coast was 1918.
 That eclipse, too, entered the U.S. in the Pacific Northwest.
 There aren’t too many places where the paths of both the 1918 and 2017 eclipses overlap before they diverge, but Baker City, Oregon, is one of them and that’s where a U.S. Naval Observatory team stationed itself to observe the 1918 eclipse.
 Led by astronomer John C. Hammond, the team included eclipse expert Samuel Alfred Mitchell and artist Howard Russell Butler, whose painting of the eclipse was important in a day before reliable color photography.